bruceoutdoors/postgres-bigquery-cdc-example/kafpubsub/README.md

 # KafPubSub Image

-Connects kafka with pubsub using a small [python script](./kafpubsub.py).
-It may be a better to use a proper connector like [CloudPubSubConnector](https://github.com/GoogleCloudPlatform/pubsub/tree/master/kafka-connector), but this is what I got working.
+Connects kafka with pubsub using a small streams app via Kafka Streams API.

+Alternatively you can consider using a more low level connector API using [CloudPubSubConnector](https://github.com/GoogleCloudPlatform/pubsub/tree/master/kafka-connector).

 **This is totally experimental and you should not be using this in production.**